MorganJay/MorganJay/README.md

 ## I'm a Full Stack Software Engineer, Developer Advocate, Gamer and Anime Binger

-- 🔭 I’m currently working on a Payroll Solution, a large E-Commerce App and my personal website 👨‍💻
+- 🔭 I’m currently working on a Fintech solution, Payroll Solution, a large E-Commerce App and my personal website 👨‍💻
 - 🌱 I’m currently learning .NET and React Ecosystems, libraries, frameworks or technologies
 - 👯 I’m looking to collaborate on projects, code or live site reviews, anything and everything!
 - 🤔 I’m looking for help with .NET, React.js and TypeScript